 “Jimmy, what’s the Korean for taking a nap?
 Natjam.
 James, natjam hajima!”

 Finally, from a teacher’s perspective, communicating with students in their mother tongue seems to improve teacher-student rapport.
 They see you as an ally, someone to help them.
 You model ideal language use and it adds a bit of mystery when students hear you speaking their language, especially if you are a foreigner – that adds intrigue.
-Hey – whatever engages your students and gets them to pay more attention in class.
+It helps to engage students and gets them to pay more attention in class.

-My opinion on using L1 in the classroom
+‘It Depends’ – my opinion on using L1

-My opinion is that “It depends”.
-As a language teacher your goal is for learners to speak as much English as possible.
+My opinion is: “It depends.”
+As a language teacher, your goal is for learners to speak as much English as possible.
 If students know that they can fall back into their native language, they will do use it because it is comfortable.

 They will take advantage of being able to use their mother tongue because it is easy and they don’t feel awkward or shy.
 Therefore it is important to create a class environment where it is okay to make mistakes when speaking English.
 The ultimate goal should be on improving English, and to do that they have to speak and make mistakes, no matter how awkward it might feel.

-So, use native language sparingly – Only if it is funny – to Keep students on their toes and curious about your ability.
+So, allow the use of the native language sparingly.
+If, as a foreigner, you have some ability in the L1 of the students, keep the students on their toes and curious about your ability.
 Ask them to translate words or phrases and with very low students, ask a friend to quickly explain it to them if needed.

 Make sure however to lecture them at every opportunity on their goals and the use of English in class.
 You don’t want to be oppressive or make them feel restricted in class, but they should understand that they will not improve if they don’t practice English.

-So use native language whenever it is useful, funny or necessary, but English speaking should always be the main goal of English class.
+So allow the limited use of L1 when it is useful, funny, or necessary, but English speaking should always be the main goal of English class.

-Some tips on getting students to speak more English in class:
+Use the following tips to encourage students to speak more English in class:

-Use pairs or small groups activities, so that the anxiety of making mistakes in front of a large group is minimized.
+- Use pairs or small group activities, so that the anxiety of making mistakes in front of a large group is minimized.

-Keep speaking activities short; having extra time invites to talk in their own language.
+- Keep speaking activities short; having extra time invites them to talk in their own language.

-Lecture students about the effectiveness of speaking the language.
+- Lecture students about the effectiveness of speaking the language.
 I always tell my students that shy students are very slow to learn English because they are too afraid to make mistakes.
 Think about their friend that is really good at English: Is he/she too shy to speak?
-No, they talk without fearing mistakes.
+Not with friends, because they talk without fearing mistakes.

-Also, the rule in my class is that no one is shy, they are not a person when they come into class – They are an English talking machine!
-Just talk talk talk.
+A big rule in my ESL class is that no one is shy.
+I encourage them to think of themselves as a different person when they come into class – They are an English talking machine!
+Just talk, talk, talk.

-So, did you enjoy today’s video?
 How do you get your students to use more English in class?
-Put your idea in the comments below.
-I’m Eric from Etacude, and I’ll see you next time!
+Please post your comments below.